archfz/yousubs/README.md

 1. Open a shell and run ``yousubs``.
 This will start a server and open the application in your primary browser.
 2. Create an account on the opened page, login and enjoy.

+## How it works

+This package comes with two parts: an application for hosting a website locally on your computer and a command line tool that connects to your gmail client to fetch emails for youtube.
+The website manages the storage and login for your account.
+On the main page it uses sockets to seamlessly communicate with the backend and bring in the next song to play.
+A special global keypress watch is also started when the server starts and the socket is created, so that you can skip, like or forward easily from anywhere.

+All history and likes of songs are stored globally on you computer and they persist indefinitely.
+This tool requires API access to your gmail account.
+The provided API token is stored securely by encrypting it with the password that you provided on registration.